 My 2017 (Hungarian) Travel Goals: What I Want to See, Eat and Do in Hungary This Year.
 Includes 6 Places to visit in Hungary Outside of Budapest.

 Disclosure: This Website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 After spending a whopping 15 months in Prague, we’re both honestly a bit embarrassed by how little of the Czech Republic we saw outside of the capital.